Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Conclusions

 \section{Conclusions}

-We have presented a generative model for learning the distribution of articulated 3D animal motions from raw Internet videos, without relying on any pose annotations or shape templates.
-We proposed a transformer-based motion VAE model that exploits the temporal and spatial structure of an explicit underlying representation of articulated 3D motions in a video training framework.
-Experimental results show that the proposed method captures a plausible distribution of 3D animal motions for several animal categories.
-This allows us to reconstruct a 3D model and automatically generate 3D animations of a new animal instance, from just a single 2D image at test time.
+We have presented a new method for learning generative models of articulated 3D animal motions from raw Internet videos, without relying on any pose annotations or shape templates.
+To this end, we have proposed a video photo-geometric auto-encoding framework that automatically learns to decompose RGB videos into the underlying 3D shape, articulated motion, and object appearance, simply with the objective of re-rendering the videos.
+At the core of this pipeline is a transformer-based architecture that effectively extracts the temporal and spatial structure of the video clip into a latent motion VAE, which enables sampling at inference time to generate new 3D motion sequences.
+Experimental results show that the proposed method learns a reasonable distribution of 3D animal motions for several animal categories.
+This allows us to instantly turn a single 2D image into 4D animations in a fully automatic fashion, enabling promising downstream applications in game design and movie production.

-\paragraph{Acknowledgments.} We are grateful to Zizhang Li, Feng Qiu and Ruining Li for insightful discussions.
+\paragraph{\bf Acknowledgments.} We thank Zizhang Li, Feng Qiu, and Ruining Li for insightful discussions.
+The work is in part supported by the Stanford Institute for Human-Centered AI (HAI) and Samsung.